allegro/blog/_posts/2021-10-25-clean-architecture-story.md

 After a short call with our customer we know more about the daily schedule — there are six slots, two hours each, starting at 8:oo a.m.
 We also know that this recipe for the daily schedule is very, very simple and it is going to be changed soon (e.g. to accommodate for holidays, etc.).
-All these issues will be solved later, now we are in the prototype stage and our desired outcome is to have a working demo for our stranger.
+All these issues will be solved later, now we are at the prototype stage and our desired outcome is to have a working demo for our stranger.

 Where to put this simple implementation of the schedule creator?
 So far, the domain used an interface for that.
 Are we